TNIBM/GameCoSalesAnalysis/README.md

 better understanding of how GameCo’s new games might fare in the market.

 ## Key Questions
-GameCo executives are open to hearing any insights you can pull from the data but are specically interested in these questions:
+GameCo executives are particularly interested in gaining insights from the data, with a specific focus on addressing the following questions:

 ● Are certain types of games more popular than others?